mkastoun/wink/readme.md

 <p align="center"><img src="/art/header.png?1" alt="wink logo"></p>
+This project is a fork of the package https://github.com/themsaid/wink with the support of laravel 11 and 12.

 Wink adds a nice UI where you can manage a publication of any size with posts, pages, tags, and authors.